carmenchapa/DoubleClickStudioDownloadFiles/README.md

 Go to the assets folder you want to download the assets from and click the checkbox on the right of the name, click on the **dynamic paths** downloading button that will appear and a .csv file will be downloaded on your machine.

-Drag or upload this file on the file field.
+Drag or upload this .csv file on the file field.

 ### Provide the folder base path